Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

 \section{Experimental Evaluation}

-We consider two problem types for evaluation: a) a multi-cycle variant (MCMKP) of the known multiple knapsack problem (MKP) to evaluate trade-offs between the strategies; b) test case selection and assignment (TCSA) as a real-world case study from the area of software testing to evaluate the practical interest of our approach.
+We consider three problems for evaluation: a) a multi-cycle variant (MCMKP) of the known multiple knapsack problem (MKP) to evaluate trade-offs between the strategies; b) a multi-cycle variant (MCMSSP) of the multiple subset sum problem (MSSP) to evaluate the behaviour with a smaller number of agents and low task availability; c) test case selection and assignment (TCSA) as a real-world case study from the software testing domain to evaluate the practical interest of our approach.